msavin/SessionInspector/readme.md

-# MongoInspector
+# SessionInspector
- - To learn more, go to http://mongoinspector.meteor.com
+ - To learn more, go to http://sessioninspector.meteor.com
- - To use, run "meteor add msavin:mongoinspector"
+ - To use, run "meteor add msavin:sessioninspector"